 Essentially, you’re withdrawing money from your 401(k) and you repay it all within the term — typically maxed out at five years.
 There’s also no lender or credit check.

 The lack of credit check is often what makes 401(k) loans attractive to so many borrowers, and you won’t have to fill out a typical loan application.
 401(k) loans also tend to come with lower interest rates than other borrowing methods.

-But it’s not always an ideal loan.
-Borrowing from your 401(k) can get expensive if you switch jobs or have trouble making repayments (we’ll get into this later).
-Because most people don’t have enough in their retirement savings to begin with, taking out a 401(k) loan might make things worse for you down the road.
+But it’s not the most ideal borrowing option.
+Pulling money from your 401(k) can get expensive if you switch jobs or have trouble making repayments.
+Because most people don’t have enough in their retirement savings to begin with, a 401(k) loan may also make retiring more difficult down the road.

 |$15,000||$10,000 with collateral|

 Watch out: Your employer can restrict how you use your 401(k) loan

 The IRS allows employers to limit the reasons that an employee can use to borrow against their 401(k).
 If your employer does, it’s not uncommon to them limit your loan for use toward: